premthomas/keras-image-classification/README.md

 # Grey-scale Image Classification using KERAS

 ## Disclaimer
-This is a research project submitted for credit for a course that we are currently taking.
+This is a research project submitted for credit for a course that we just completed.
 The results seen here are subjective and should not be considered as final or accurate.

 ## 1. Objective
-During the history of computers (and computing), we have seen a significant rise in computing capabilities and a proportional drop in the cost of resources (such as CPUs, and memory).
-Note that during this period, wants and aspirations have also transcended from when we yearned for owning a computer one day, to the present wherein we have mobile devices (often a 100 times more powerful) in our very own pockets (or perhaps just strewn about our homes?)!
+When considering the history of computers (and computing), we have seen a significant rise in computing capabilities and a proportional drop in the cost of resources (such as CPUs, and memory).
+Note that during this period, wants and aspirations have also transcended - from the times we yearned for owning a computer one day, to the present wherein we have mobile devices (often a 100 times more powerful) in our very own pockets (or perhaps just strewn about our homes?)!

 Using a similar thought process, we wish to submit that today's scenario - where more data leads to better learning, which in turn leads to accurate predictions - would soon change to a scenario where accuracy may be sacrificed for relatively quick training (learning) and deployment.
 In light of this, we plan on using only our laptops (see configuration below) and a fairly stable internet connection.
 We will deliberately be staying away from online cloud computing platforms, as students typically would not have the resources to pay for such platforms, nor sufficient time to utilize the free versions owing to their contraints on duration of usage.